 If teenagers go out on their own, there are numerous routes they may take, but most people park at Givhans Ferry State Park and float the three miles down the river to Messervy or Boat Landing Road.
 This entire trip takes roughly four hours when the river is high, but you can anticipate it will take closer to six hours when the water is low.

 Although historic Charleston, South Carolina, is a bustling city, the surrounding areas may be very rural, allowing you to see animals and farms.
 If teenagers want to have some genuinely unique experiences throughout their journey, they should stop at Bee City in Cottageville, SC.
 Bee City, located about an hour outside of downtown Charleston, is a terrific spot for children and people of all ages, with a lovely petting zoo and animal sanctuary, including rare species such as lemurs, porcupines, sloths, and capybaras.

 Bee City is a family-run business.
-Your family founded Bee City over 30 years ago out of love for honeybees and a wish to educate others about the importance of honeybees.
+Your family founded Bee City over 30 years ago out of love for honeybees and a desire to educate others about the importance of honeybees.
 This place has grown into a one-of-a-kind interactive and informative hands-on zoo.
 They will take pleasure in providing the greatest experience for you and your family, the highest quality honey products, and exceptional customer service.
 Whether it is offering childhood memories that will last a lifetime or an opportunity to escape the chaos of life, these encounters are relaxing for the souls of both humans and furry and non-furry animals.

 7. Pay a visit to the Caw Caw Interpretive Center.